-To be a successful FP&A Analyst takes part commercial acumen, part accountancy knowledge and part trend forecasting.
-It’s a mission-critical finance job, sitting between the engine room of any enterprise’s accounting department, and the more forward thinking business decision-making departments such as investments and strategic business development.
+A successful FP&A Analyst takes part in commercial acumen, accountancy knowledge and trend forecasting.
+It’s a mission-critical finance job, sitting between the engine room of any enterprise’s accounting department and the more forward-thinking business decision-making departments such as investments and strategic business development.

-Developing a career as in FP&A in some regards parallels that of an accountant – the raw skill sets, finance knowledge and further education required are similar.
-However, there are a few things you can do to better prepare yourself for a career as an FP&A Analyst that will stand you in very good stead.
+Developing a career in FP&A in some regards parallels that of an accountant – the raw skill sets, finance knowledge and further education required are similar.
+However, you can do a few things to better prepare yourself for a career as an FP&A Analyst that will stand you in excellent stead.

-Similar to our article on how to become an accountant, having the requisite passion for, and knowledge of, financial systems, market dynamics, maths, stats and economics is vital when considering a career as a FP&A Analyst.
+Similar to our article on becoming an accountant, having the requisite passion for and knowledge of financial systems, market dynamics, maths, stats, and finance is vital when considering a career as an FP&A Analyst.

-However, the crucial differentiator for an FP&A is in your ability to forecast financials, risk assess and work closely with non-financial departments in preparing documentation to support future financial decisions.
-This takes a particular type of financial talent who is both financially astute, but communicative and confident enough to translate financial parlance into consumable facts, ready-made for decision makers.
+However, the crucial differentiator for an FP&A is your ability to forecast financials, risk assessment, and work closely with non-financial departments in preparing documentation to support future financial decisions.
+To translate economic jargon into facts easily ingested by decision-makers, one needs a certain kind of financial talent that is both financially astute and confident enough to communicate.

 To be an effective FP&A takes more than savvy budget balancing.
-It’s equally as important you understand the people behind the wider decisions, and how your reporting will impact future financial health, and therefore company prosperity, in the context of non-financial matters.
+It’s equally important to understand the people behind the broader decisions and how your reporting will impact the future financial health and, therefore, company prosperity in the context of non-financial matters.

-Work experience, however, is vital in understanding end-user relevance – the human element of the role – and how business decision makers use the data and information collated by you.
-Finance looks very different away from a spreadsheet, and many other factors are at play that FP&As have to be aware of such as industry trends, socio-economic changes and, increasingly, sustainability and ESG (environmental, social and governance) goals.
+Work experience, however, is vital in understanding end-user relevance – the human element of the role – and how business decision-makers use the data and information you collate.
+Finance looks very different away from a spreadsheet, and many other factors are at play that FP&As have to be aware of, such as industry trends, socio-economic changes and, increasingly, sustainability and ESG (environmental, social and governance) goals.

-FP&A Analysts can leverage the skills learned in an FP&A role to step into a position of authority in a wide range of specialisms, both financial and non-financial.
-Having a grasp on how you want your next career stage to look is vital in making sure you target your work experience and skills development in the right way.
+FP&A Analysts can leverage the skills learned in an FP&A role to step into a position of authority in a wide range of financial and non-financial specialisms.
+Understanding how you want your next career stage to look is vital in ensuring you target your work experience and skills development in the right way.

 Find out more about life as an FP&A Analyst and other details by following the below links: